ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 From this distribution, we can see that the majority of the differences are centered around 0.
 However, our observed test statistic lies at around -598, which is far away from the distribution.

 Under our null hypothesis, we rarely see differences that are as large as our observed test statistic.
 Furthermore, our calculated p value is 0.0, since we are looking to the left of our observed test statistic as our null hypothesis states that there should not be a significant difference in means.
 As a result, we reject the null hypothesis that the both bot and mid are from the same distribution in damage to champions.
-Therefore, we can conclude that damage to champions between bot and mid _appear_ to be different, specifically with bot having a greater damage to champions.
+Therefore, we can potentially conclude that damage to champions between bot and mid _appear_ to be different, specifically with bot having a greater damage to champions.

+**As such, our data suggests that Bot "carries" harder than Mid, as on average the position seems to deal more damage than the Mid Lane.**